KyleBing/theme-cozy-brick-crossmix/README.md

 7. Navigate to **System Tools** -> **Theme** -> **Cozy** to switch to the Cozy theme.
 8. Done!
 Enjoy your new theme.

+The app icon in Brick has been using topicon as its icon now, and the icon layout is not compatible with the original "icon" option in the app's config.json file.
+And CorossMix also has not made adjustment for this.
+So I have decided to use "icon" as the app's icon.
+After you fully install this theme into your device, you will find that the icons of the apps that come with the stock are different from the others in size.
+That's because they are using "topicon" as their icons.
+So here is what you need to do:

+1. Open SSH. `Apps` -> `SystemTools` -> `NETWORK` -> `SSH` (enable it)
+    Connect your device with SSH.
+User: `root`, password: `tina`
+2. Go to the folder `/usr/trimui/apps/` You will find four apps in this folder:
+   - fn_editor
+   - moonlight
+   - player
+   - usb_storage

+    There is a config.json file in each app folder.
+What you need to do is open those files and replace "icon" in them with the "topicon" content, leave "icontop" to ""
+    Like this:
+    ```json
+    {
+    "label":"Media Player",
+    "label.ch.lang":"...............",
+    "icon":"ic-media-player.png",
+    "icontop":"",
+    "launch":"launch.sh",
+    "description":"TRIMUI Media Player",
+    "description.ch.lang":"TRIMUI Media Player"
+    }
+    ```
+    After this, enter an app and then exit it.
+You will see the changes.
+The size of the system icons will be the same as that of the other apps.

 ## Instructions - fully - Manual install